-Whatever her contemporary influences – neon Las Vegas, Hollywood glamour, pop art irreverence, folk art primitivism – Harriet embraced it, absorbed it, and in the end forged it all into outsider art uniquely her own through the power of her own vision.
+Whatever her contemporary influences – neon Las Vegas, Hollywood glamour, pop art irreverence, folk art primitivism – Harriet Young embraced it, absorbed it, and in the end forged it all into outsider art uniquely her own through the power of her own vision.

 From the Times Chronicle